go-pkgz/email/README.md

 ## sending email

-To send email you need to create sender first and then use `Send` method.
+To send email user need to create a sender first and then use `Send` method.
 The method accepts two parameters:

 - email content (string)
 - parameters (`email.Params`)